-- Please sign in using the sign-in sheet in the corner of the adoption office (also referred to in this document as "the office") near the far door.
+- Please sign in using the sign-in sheet in the corner of the adoption office (also referred to in this document as "the office") near the volunteer entrance.
 The sheet asks for your name, the date, and your arrival time. - Please also put on a "Volunteer" badge from the basket next to the sign-in sheet.
 This ensures staff and lead volunteers can identify you as a volunteer who has completed either the dog-walking or cat-snuggling volunteer orientation and differentiate you from visitors/potential adopters. - You may bring a visitor with you to walk dogs, but they may not handle the leash if they have not completed the dog-walking orientation.
-Please ensure any visitors you have with you sign in and complete a waiver form (please ask a dog adoption lead if you don't know where these are kept) in the dog adoption office. - Children 13 18 may accompany dog walkers but are not allowed to have control of the leash at any time, even if they have been through orientation.
+Please ensure any visitors you bring sign in and complete a waiver form in the adoption office.
+Please ask a staff member or volunteer in the office if you don't know where these are kept. - Children 13 18 may accompany dog walkers but are not allowed to have control of the leash at any time, even if they have been through orientation.
 This is for insurance liability reasons. - There are poop bags in a large bin near the sign-in station if you need them.
-Please feel free to gather some at this time (remembering to check them for holes if they are recycled/donated bags!) to prepare for your walks.
+Please feel free to gather some when you arrive (remembering to check them for holes if they are recycled/donated bags!) to prepare for your walks.